Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 4670 1GB should perform a lot faster than the Radeon HD 6450 (OEM) 1GB overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 4670 1GB should perform much faster than the Radeon HD 6450 (OEM) 1GB overall. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 4670 1GB is superior to the Radeon HD 6450 (OEM) 1GB, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 4670 1GB is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison